thavan/thavan/content/2015-02-10-an-update-to-android-app.md

 Category: Android
 Tags: android, tamil-names

 I have published an update to TamilNames android app this week.
 This update includes the ability to search names by starting letters and gender.
-I've planned to include few more usablity improvements in future.
+I've planned to include few more usability improvements in future.

 Grab it from [here][app-link].